ilyannn/intent-classifier-nli/CONTRIBUTING.md

 The image is deployed to **[intents.cluster.megaver.se](https://intents.cluster.megaver.se/info)** by updating the corresponding **[Kustomization](https://docs.cluster.megaver.se/cluster/automatic/apps/kustomization.yaml)** which is then picked up by the **[Argo CD](https://argocd.cluster.megaver.se)**.

+We only build the image for CPU which helps to keep its size manageable (about 300 megabytes).